 To practice pulling out the aesthetic of a client, let’s take a practice scenario (and this is the most likely scenario you will run into while tattooing):

-- Second Note Taken From Client – “This tattoo represents family and lost love ones.
+- Second Note Taken from Client – “This tattoo represents family and lost loved ones.
 They wish for the tattoo to be very dynamic – high contrast value – with special significance given on the angel’s face.
 The angel should be located on the lower forearm of the tattoo, if possible”

 How should we approach this design now that we have all the notes we need to start?

 First, make a list of what is important and necessary to a client.
-Rank their input nd see who it can influence the design process.
+Rank their input and see who it can influence the design process.